 How do I resize an image?

-When posting a picture online or sending a picture in an e-mail it may be necessary to resize the image to keep the image small in size and dimension so it can properly fit on a page.
-Below are the steps on how you can rotate your images in each of the major image editors as well as links to web pages that can resize images for you.
+When posting a picture online or sending a picture in an e-mail, it may be necessary to resize the image to keep the image small in size and dimension.
+Below are the steps on how to rotate images in each of the major image editors with links to web pages that can resize images.

 If you want to only use a portion of the image and not resize the full image, crop the image.

-There are several websites that allows users to resize their images without having to use one of the below software programs.
-If you do not have access to any of the programs and don't want to download any new programs you may want to try one of the below online services.
+There are several websites that allows users to resize their images without having to use one of the software programs below.
+If you do not have access to any of the programs and don't want to download any new programs, you may want to try one of the online services below.

 - Open the image in IrfanView.